History of Saint Mary's College of California in Timeline

 In 2000, Brousseau Hall, a science building, was built at Saint Mary's College.

-In 2001, the women's basketball and soccer teams competed in their NCAA tournaments, with both teams advancing to the second round.
+In 2001, Saint Mary's women's basketball and soccer teams competed in their NCAA tournaments, with both teams advancing to the second round.

 2003: Bylaws Changed

-In 2003, Saint Mary's College's bylaws were changed to allow the election of a non-Christian Brother to the presidency if no qualified Brother exists or steps forward.
+In 2003, Saint Mary's College's bylaws were changed to allow the election of a non-Christian Brother to the presidency under certain conditions.

 In 2004, Saint Mary's College dropped its American football program.

-In 2008, Saint Mary's College's men's rugby team reached the Final Four of the USA Rugby Division One National Championship tournament.
+In 2008, the Saint Mary's men's rugby team reached the Final Four of the USA Rugby Division One National Championship tournament.

-In 2010, Saint Mary's men's basketball team made it to the NCAA Sweet Sixteen.
+In 2010, the Saint Mary's College men's basketball team made it to the NCAA Sweet Sixteen.

 2011: Renamed Saint Maryʼs College Museum of Art

-In 2011, the Hearst Art Gallery completed an extensive renovation and expansion project and was renamed Saint Maryʼs College Museum of Art (SMCMoA).
+In 2011, the Hearst Art Gallery completed a renovation and expansion and was renamed Saint Maryʼs College Museum of Art (SMCMoA).

-2012: Dellavedova Named WCC Player of the Year
+2012: Matthew Dellavedova Named WCC Player of the Year

 In 2012, Matthew Dellavedova was named WCC Player of the Year and became the first male athlete at Saint Mary's to earn first-team Capital One Academic All-America honors.

-In 2012, after beating No.1 ranked California 20 –18 in Moraga, the Saint Mary's College men's rugby team finished the regular season undefeated in the Pacific Coast Conference and ranked No. 2 in the country.
+In 2012, the Saint Mary's men's rugby team finished the regular season undefeated in the Pacific Coast Conference and ranked No. 2 in the country.

 In 2013, Matthew Dellavedova broke school records becoming the all-time leader in scoring, assists, and three-pointers at Saint Mary's.

-On May 10, 2014, the Saint Mary's men's rugby team won the school's first national championship, beating Life University 21–6 to win the USA Rugby D1A title at Stanford University.
+On May 10, 2014, the Saint Mary's men's rugby team won its first national championship, beating Life University 21–6 to win the USA Rugby D1A title.

-March 2015: Joseph L. Alioto Recreation Center Opened
+March 2015: Joseph L. Alioto Recreation Center Opens

 In March 2015, Saint Mary's College opened the new 50,000-square-foot Joseph L. Alioto Recreation Center.

-2015: Hardy Earned Eighth WCC Coach of the Year Honor
+2015: Scott Hardy Earned Eighth WCC Coach of the Year Honors

-In 2015, Scott Hardy earned his eight WCC Coach of the Year honors.
+In 2015, Scott Hardy earned his eighth WCC Coach of the Year honors for golf.

 2015: Rugby Team Clinched National D1-A Title